 UPDATE: They have since added it to the menu.

-I might have gone for a pan con tortilla (omelet sandwich) also if not for the flan I ate.
+I might have gone for a pan con tortilla (omelet sandwich) if not for the flan I ate.
 The cool thing is they serve breakfast all day.
 As someone who has eggs for dinner occasionally, I love that.

 If you’re not in the know, flan is the quintessential Cuban dessert.
 Everyone has a mom, grandmother, or aunt that makes the best flan in Miami and beyond.

-Now, if for some reason, they’re not in flan making mode, the flan at Cuban Guys is an excellent replacement.
+Now, if, for some reason, they’re not in flan-making mode, the flan at Cuban Guys is an excellent replacement.

 |Hialeah Gardens||3174 W 76th Street||Hialeah|